Do you need to stage a high end home? I often get calls from home owners who have put high end homes on the market but they are not selling.

 The personal taste of the owner does not appeal to the majority of buyers.

-The home may not portray the lifestyle that buyers are looking for.
+The home does not portray the lifestyle buyers want.

-The home is vacant and buyers cannot visualize how their belonging will fit in the home.
+The home is vacant and buyers cannot visualize how their belonging will fit.

-Rooms are not set up in a way that the house was originally designed for and buyers cannot see the possibilities.
+Rooms are not set up as originally designed and buyers can't see the possibilities.

-The house was customized for the owners, but it does not reflect what buyers are looking for.
+The house was customized for the owners, but is not what buyers want.

 I recently consulted on a custom home with ornate lighting fixtures, mirrors, artwork and bedding that suited the owners taste but did not appeal to buyers.
 Replacing some of these items with simple, modern alternatives helped update the look of the home and made it more appealing to buyers.